scrabbletank/farhome-rules/rulesdoc.md

 #### Light
 *Cantrip*
 - **Casting Time:** 6 AP
-- **Range:** Touch
+- **Range:** touch
 - **Duration:** concentration, 10 minutes.

 You cause a small object no larger than a fist to emit a bright light.
 You may control the intensity of the light, from 1 emitting 1 tile of dim light up to 3 tiles of bright light and 3 tiles of dim light.
 You may double the lights intensity, doubling the lights range but must make a concentration check each turn to maintain this effect.
 While intensifying the light, any creatures that are sensitive to bright light add 1 terrible die to their attack rolls while in this spells bright light.

 When this light enters magical darkness you must make a spellcasting roll against the spellcasting roll of the effect that created the darkness.
 You add a superior or terrible die for every level above or below this light spell is compared to the darkness.
-On success the darkness is dispelled, and on fail this spell ends.
+On success the darkness is dispelled, and on failure this spell ends.

 The range of both the maximum bright and dim light increases by 1 tile for every level above cantrip.
 At level 5 and above this light is considered sunlight.